genesisgzdev/genesisgzdev/README.md

 ### Legal Disclaimer

 THE SOFTWARE AND TOOLS PROVIDED ARE FOR EDUCATIONAL AND AUTHORIZED TESTING PURPOSES ONLY.
 THE AUTHOR ASSUMES NO LIABILITY FOR MISUSE OR DAMAGES CAUSED BY THESE TOOLS.
-USERS ARE SOLELY RESPONSIBLE FOR ENSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS IN THEIR JURISDICTION.
+USERS ARE SOLELY RESPONSIBLE FOR ENSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS IN THEIR JURISDICTION

 By using any tools or code from this repository, you agree to:
 - Use them only for legal and ethical purposes